bluelibs/runner/README.md

 ### Resource dispose()

-Resources can have a `dispose()` method that can be used to clean up resources.
+Resources can have a `dispose()` method that can be used for cleanups.
 This is useful for cleaning up resources like closing database connections, etc. You typically want to use this when you have opened pending connections or you need to do some cleanup or a graceful shutdown.

 ```ts
 import { task, run, resource } from "@bluelibs/runner";